-A link is a shortcut to another address on the web.
-Most search engines consider a link to be a sign that the site receiving the link is of value.
+A link or backlink is a shortcut to another address on the web.
+Most search engines consider a link to be a sign that the site receiving the backlink is of value.

 All standard links are dofollow links.
 Which means that Google counts the link as a recommendation.

 If for some reason, you don’t want a link to be dofollow, you would mark it with the rel=”nofollow” tag.
 This tells search engines to ignore this link.
 One common place where people use nofollow is when they’re setting up a comments section.
 This prevents people from using your site to build up their backlink numbers.

 The anchor text is the word or phrase that someone clicks on to follow a link.

 Google Algorithm is a system for determining the order that websites show up on Google.
 Which considers a variety of things, including content, backlinks, and quality.

 An update to Google’s ranking algorithm that penalized black hat linking tactics.

 Panda was another algorithm update that weeded out low-quality sites from search results.

 The former head of the webspam team at Google.
 Matt Cutts was a common source of information about best practices for link building.